 - A specialised team of professionals, such as an occupational therapist, a special education teacher, a psychiatrist and a speech therapist

 - Special services at primary and high school to help with learning and behavioural problems

 Helpful services for you and your partner might involve:

-- One-on-one counselling to assist in dealing with any issues that your family my face which are related to FASD
+- 1-on-1 counselling to assist in dealing with any issues that your family might face which are related to FASD

 - Treatment for you if you suspect that you may have an underlying problem with limiting alcohol consumption